Murray the K: Last years in radio

-WOR-FM switched to the tighter and hit-oriented Drake format where DJs weren't allowed to pick the music and talk as much, so Murray the K left New York radio in August of 1967 to host programs in Toronto—on CHUM—and on WHFS 102.3 FM in Bethesda, Maryland in 1972.
+WOR-FM switched to the tighter and hit-oriented Drake format, in which DJs weren't allowed to pick the music and talk as much, so Murray the K left New York radio in August 1967 to host programs in Toronto—on CHUM—and on WHFS 102.3 FM in Bethesda, Maryland, in 1972.
 He returned to New York after his short stint on WHFS on the weekend show NBC Monitor and as a fill-in morning DJ, and then in 1972 moved to a regular evening weekend program on WNBC radio where Don Imus was broadcasting; he was joined there by the legendary Wolfman Jack, a year later.
-Although it was low-key, Murray's WNBC show featured his own innovative trademark programming style, including telling stories that were illustrated by selected songs, his unique segues, and his pairing cuts by theme or idiosyncratic associations.
+Although it was low-key, Murray's WNBC show featured his innovative trademark programming style, including telling stories that were illustrated by selected songs, his unique segues, and his pairing cuts by theme or idiosyncratic associations.
 In early 1975, he was brought on for a brief stint at Long Island progressive rock station WLIR, and his final New York radio show ran later that year on WKTU after which—already in ill health—he moved to Los Angeles.
 The syndicated show Soundtrack of the '60s mentioned below was heard in New York City on WCBS-FM.
 Gary Owens succeeded Murray as its host.